alteryx/featuretools/docs/source/ecosystem.rst

 `MLBlocks`_
 ===========
 - MLBlocks is a framework for creating end-to-end machine learning library pipelines.
-A primitive is present in MLBlocks which allows your to use Featuretools.
+A primitive in MLBlocks which allows your to use Featuretools.

 .. _`MLBlocks`: https://github.com/HDI-Project/MLBlocks